 Get our recipe for Cheesy Keto Pizza Cups.

 Love pizza night, but want to switch it up?
 These air fryer calzones take all the fun toppings of pizza and secure them in a crisp, hand-held, delicious bundle.
 With the help of store-bought pizza dough (find it in the bakery section at the grocery store or ask your local pizza joint if they can sell you some), you can simply focus on the yummy fillings.

 Get our recipe for Air Fryer Veggie Calzones.

 You've had pizza, and you've had burgers.
 But what about…a pizza burger?
 Yep, it's a real thing, and it's the best of both worlds.
 This recipe takes what you love about pizza—the tomato sauce, the mozzarella, and the seasonings like oregano—and adds them to a juicy turkey burger.
 Bursting with flavor, as well as fiber, this meal is way more nutritious than the average pizza slice.

 Rainbow Veggie Pizza

 Um, talk about ROYGBIV?
 This pizza has all the colors you could want to see and eat!
 Broccoli paired with red bell pepper come together to make the ultimate vitamin C powerhouse, all while the purple potatoes pack a sufficient amount of zinc.
-According to a study published in the Journal of Agriculture and Food Chemistry, onions enable the body to better absorb the zinc that's provided in grains, which in this case, would be the naan.
+According to a study published in the Journal of Agricultural and Food Chemistry, onions enable the body to better absorb the zinc that's provided in grains, which in this case, would be the naan.
 Vitamin C and zinc are a dynamic duo in preventing the onset of one of the various strains of the common cold.
-Check out 20 Food Combos that Prevent Common Colds to see how else you can incorporate vitamin C and zinc onto your plate!

 Get the recipe from Gimme Some Oven.